frankkilcommins/SwaggerHub-Portal-Management/README.md

  - A sample "_Zephyr Squad APIs_" product exists in this [folder](./products/Zephyr%20Squad%20APIs/)

  Each product has varying number of pages, images, content nesting etc.

+## Getting Started

+To leverage this automation process for your own SwaggerHub Portal, the recommended process is as follows:

+- Fork this repo to your local GitHub profile/organization
+- Create the appropriate folders and content underneath the [products folder](./products/) following the [conventions](#conventions) laid out below.
+- Setup the required repository secrets, environment(s), and environment variables needed by the configured [GitHub Actions](#github-actions).
+- Delete the boilerplate products folders: "_Adopt a Pet_",  "_SwaggerHub Portal APIs_", and "_Zephyr Squad APIs_".
+- Run the GitHub Actions to validate and publish your content.

 ## Conventions